Your Brighton gossip round-up

 - Published

-We're nearing the midway point of the January transfer window, so here's your latest round-up of the best Albion transfer gossip to drop so far:
+Time is ticking away on the January transfer window, so here's a round-up of the potential ins and outs for Brighton so far:

-Brighton are closing in on the signing of 17-year-old Club Libertad forward Julio Enciso.
-The teenager is described as the "diamond of Paraguayan football" and has already made two senior international appearances.
-(Express), external
+Libertad president Ruben Di Tore says the club is "analysing" the Seagulls' offer for 17-year-old Paraguayan midfielder Julio Enciso.
+(Sport Witness), external

-It's not just forwards that Graham Potter is looking at - Brighton reportedly like the look of Feyenoord defender Marcos Senesi, who has entered the final 18 months of his contract with the Eredivisie club.
-(Football Insider), external
+Tariq Lamptey has attracted interest from Manchester United.
+However, while the Red Devils value the 21-year-old right-back at about £30m, Albion would want a fee closer £40m if they were to sell.
+(Mail), external

 Catch up with all the latest transfer news by tuning into BBC Radio 5 Live's Transfer Gossip Daily podcast on BBC Sounds.